Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Truth be told, we’re personally not big fans of the Ice Explorer vehicles driving on Athabasca Glacier or the Columbia Icefield Skywalk.
 You can walk up to the terminus of Athabasca Glacier from the parking lot for free and get a lovely view.
 It’s also possible to hike a little further to the toe of the glacier yourself.
 However, we recommend a guide to walk actually on the glacier.

 The Ice Explorer vehicles are massive and operate all day in the summer.
-That’s a lot of CO2 emissions doing damage to a precious environment.
+That’s a lot of CO2 emissions damaging a precious environment.
 It’s crazy how much the glacier has receded in just 100 years, and there are photos at the Discover Center to show it.
 Soon, we might not have any glaciers left.
-Honestly, the views from the cafeteria and restaurant of the Discovery Center are fantastic for free.
+Honestly, the views from the cafeteria and the Discovery Centre restaurant are fantastic and free.

 When it comes to the Skywalk, the views and the novelty of a glass bottom are a bit of a letdown.
 For better views, go on one of our favorite hikes nearby, Parker Ridge.
 The ridge has phenomenal views over the Saskatchewan Glacier, and the hike is easy enough to complete in under two hours.
 Another great hike nearby is Wilcox Pass.

-The Columbia Icefield is conveniently located off the Icefields Parks or Highway 93, which runs from Lake Louise to Jasper.
-The driving distance to the Icefields Discovery Center is 195 km and takes just under three hours from Downtown Banff – that’s without any stops.
+The Columbia Icefield is conveniently located off the Icefields Parks or Highway 93 North, which runs from Lake Louise to Jasper.
+From Downtown Banff, the driving distance to the Icefields Discovery Centre is 195 km and takes just under three hours – that’s without any stops.

 From Lake Louise, the center is 130 km away and takes around two hours to reach.
 Jasper is the closest at 105 km and 1.5 hours driving.
 Of course, very few will drive the parkway in that time as there are many worthy stops along the way.
 The Icefields Parkway is widely regarded as one of the most scenic drives in the world.

-There are several facilities at the Discovery Center.
+There are several facilities at the Icefield Discovery Centre.
 Even if you don’t have plans for one of the tours, it’s worth stopping for refreshment, stretching your legs, or using the washroom.
 You can find the following services:

 One of the best hotels in Jasper is right at the foot of the Columbia Icefield.
 The Glacier View Lodge is the only hotel in the area and is where you can stay if you want to wake up to views of the Athabasca Glacier.
 I highly recommend booking a night here if you don’t mind being a few hours from Downtown Banff, the Town of Jasper, or anywhere else.

-*It’s important to note this Jasper Hotel is closed in the winter and books up quickly in the summer.
+*It’s important to note this hotel is closed in the winter and books up quickly in the summer.

 Other Columbia Icefield and Athabasca Glacier FAQ